Josep Tarradellas Barcelona–El Prat Airport: Terminal 1

-The forecast is that the airport will be able to handle 55 million passengers annually —as opposed to the 30 million people before its construction— and will reach 90 operations an hour.
+The airport will be able to handle 55 million passengers annually, as opposed to the 30 million people before its construction— and will reach 90 operations an hour.

-The extension of the airport with a total investment of €5.1 billion in the future will include a new satellite terminal and refurbishment of existing terminals.
+The extension of the airport with a total investment of €5.1 billion will include a new satellite terminal and refurbishment of existing terminals.
 The civil engineering phase of the South Terminal had a budget of €1 billion.